Royal Lytham & St Annes will welcome the world’s best players this summer as they compete for one of golf's biggest prizes – the AIG Women's Open.

 The AIG Women’s Open is committed to providing a high standard of accessible facilities for all visitors and spectators.

-You can download our Accessibility Guide here.
+Download our Accessibility Guide today.

 If you have any queries about accessibility at the AIG Women’s Open or any other questions, please contact +44(0)1334 460010 or e-mail accessibility@randa.org.